pantheon-systems/documentation/source/docs/articles/sites/code/developing-directly-with-sftp-mode.md

 ### I can't write to my codebase on Test or Live.

 This is by design.
-Please read [this section](/docs/articles/sites/code/using-the-pantheon-workflow#using-the-pantheon-workflow#perms-test-live) of our Pantheon Workflow article to understand why.
+Please see [Using the Pantheon Workflow ](/docs/articles/sites/code/using-the-pantheon-workflow#understanding-write-permissions-in-test-&-live) to learn why.